 Life returned to them once they were past the sky.
 They said nothing to each other, as they both knew exactly what the other was doing.
 The runners drifted back and forth, curiously observing the things the tree did not know of.
 The place they were in, the Out-of-Bounds, had more substance than the bottom of the world.
 They knew the Source was nearby, was all around, but they also saw an incredible mountain range surrounding them.

 The peaks were gray and soft, shrouded in mist.
 These were mountains never intended to be seen.
 They did not have beauty in the traditional sense; they were not weathered by the carefully measured forces of nature.
-They were smooth and perfect, textured like silk, and their tips were rounded like fingers.
+Instead they were smooth and perfect, textured like silk, and their tips rounded like fingers.
 The pooling mist around their bases poured into the sky.
 They immediately understood it was the source of their clouds, under the roof they used to think was the sky.

 The runners looked at each other.
 They realized, without fear, that they could not speak to each other even if they wanted.
 Their pupils remained drowned in color.
 A conversation happened between them as nothing more than instant predictions of the other’s state of mind.